 California Statute of Limitations

 Time is a critical factor in any back injury case.
 Under California law, you generally have two years from the date of the injury to file a personal injury lawsuit.
-Missing this deadline can permanently eliminate your right to compensation.
+Missing this deadline can affect your ability to pursue compensation.

 Why You Need a Lawyer for Back Injury Cases